 - Agility in failing fast, cutting losses and moving on

 This is true irrespective of the level, function, business, organization or industry a professional might work at.
 In other words, business acumen is a crucial skill for every person and organization to have.
-In fact, job descriptions are increasingly including business acumen as a key competency for most roles within the organization.
+In fact, job descriptions are increasing including business acumen as a key competency for most roles within the organization.
 Surprisingly enough, however, research shows that over 80% of employees do not have the basic literacy of their business, let alone strong business acumen.

 To succeed, organizations and professionals alike need to invest significant time in developing business acumen.
 But how can this be done?
 The tricks and techniques are simple enough, but they do require sustained effort and motivation from learners: